 - lmv (optional) Local Language Match Value to adjust phonetic match threshold.
-This is a value between 1 and 100 (both inclusive). - gender (optional) Valid values are "M" for male, "F" for female, and "T" for transgender. - dob (optional) Date of Birth in "YYYY-MM-DD" format.
+Only valid value is 100. - gender (optional) Valid values are "M" for male, "F" for female, and "T" for transgender. - dob (optional) Date of Birth in "YYYY-MM-DD" format.
 If only year needs to be authenticated, then use format "YYYY". - dobt (optional) Date of Birth Type as indicated in Aadhaar system.
 This attribute can have only 3 values "V" (for Verified), "D" (for Declared), and "A" (Approximate).
-When the Aadhaar holder is enrolled, DoB may be recorded along with any of these types. - age (optional) In certain use cases such as checking whether a Aadhaar holder can be considered a senior citizen or an adult (age above or equal to 18 years), it may be desired that only age of a Aadhaar holder can be verified using Aadhaar Authentication instead of verifying against complete data of birth.
-When "age" attribute is specified, authentication will pass if Aadhaar holder's age is "equal to or greater than" the input age.
-Else, it will fail with appropriate authentication error code. - phone (optional) Registered mobile phone number of the Aadhaar holder.

-• email - (optional) Registered email address of the Aadhaar holder.
+When the Aadhaar number holder is enrolled, DoB may be recorded along with any of these types. - age (optional)In certain use cases such as checking whether a Aadhaar number holder can be considered a senior citizen or an adult (age above or equal to 18 years), it may be desired that only age of a Aadhaar number holder can be verified using Aadhaar Authentication instead of verifying against complete data of birth.
+When "age" attribute is specified, authentication will pass if Aadhaar number holder's age is "equal to or greater than" the input age.
+Else, it will fail with appropriate authentication error code. - phone (optional) Registered mobile phone number of the Aadhaar number holder. - email (optional) Registered email address of the Aadhaar number holder.
 This is case-insensitive match removing trailing and leading spaces.